curricle/Blog-Preview-Card/README.md

 ### Useful resources

-- [Example resource 1](https://stackoverflow.com/questions/38086083/to-use-local-font-in-html-using-font-face) - This helped me with the syntax of loading a locally stored custom font into the page.
+- [StackOverflow](https://stackoverflow.com/questions/38086083/to-use-local-font-in-html-using-font-face) - This helped me with the syntax of loading a locally stored custom font into the page.
-- [Example resource 2](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Flexbox cheatsheet reference that I always keep handy just in case.
+- [Flexbox Guide on CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) - Flexbox cheatsheet reference that I always keep handy just in case.

 ## Author